-One of my major frustrations with swimming are the large administrative costs for me to get to a pool.
-I generally have to get my workouts in before 7am, so maximizing this time is essential.
-I don’t mind swimming laps, I just have trouble justifying all of the lost time commuting to and from, pool hours limitations etc. On top of these time limitations, while being a reasonable athlete in many sports, swimming does not come naturally to me.
+One of my major frustrations with swimming is the large administrative costs for me to get to a pool.
+I generally have to get my workouts in before 7 am, so maximizing this time is essential.
+I don’t mind swimming laps, I just have trouble justifying all of the lost time commuting to and from, pool hours limitations, etc. On top of these time limitations, while being a reasonable athlete in many sports, swimming does not come naturally to me.
 I find it frustrating that my improvement trajectory does not correlate with my time investment and does not parallel my gains seen in other sports with similar efforts.
 Enter Vasa.

 You have a Vasa SwimErg and we understand that you engaged Coach Eric Neilsen in early 2016 to help you use it properly and for swimming in general.
 Would you tell us more about the experience and the primary benefits of that coaching?

 Over the course of several weeks of following his guidance, I felt stronger on the Vasa SwimErg, and I also could see improvement through supporting objective metrics.
 I proved that on several Vasa power tests as well as in a few of my rare pool workouts.
 More importantly, I set swim leg PRs in several triathlons leading up to Ironman Wisconsin 2016.
-While I didn’t specifically improve in the IMWI swim time this season, I favor this being a one-off with the mass start etc. I certainly was in strong swim shape, and my swim fitness translated into no significant downstream fatigue on the bike or run.
+I certainly was in strong swim shape, and my swim fitness translated into no significant downstream fatigue on the bike or run.
 Overall, I am very pleased with my swim times in races relative to my build and plan to continue to primarily use the SwimErg until I eventually face the music and do a required serious, intensive dedicated swim block.
 However, I am not ready for that yet…

-What specific breakthroughs, insights, and successes did you experience as a result of working with Eric?
+What specific breakthroughs, insights, and successes did you experience as a result of triathlon swim training with Eric?

 Ian: The confident delivery of the prescribed workouts instilled in me the confidence that I could “swim without getting wet” in training and still be very productive during race season.
 The type and variety of workouts were challenging.
 When it comes down to it, if you put in the time and establish consistent training habits, results can be achieved with the Vasa SwimErg (and Vasa primarily).
 Moving forward, I can approach my Vasa-only swim builds with much more confidence that it simply works.

-I suspected this was the case even before I began working with Eric, as I stumbled upon a few threads on Slowtwitch describing user experience with the Vasa.
+I suspected this was the case even before I began working with Eric, as I stumbled upon a few threads on Slowtwitch describing user experience with Vasa.
 Virtually NOBODY said it didn’t work.
 In fact, most described the Vasa SwimErg as their most important piece of triathlon training equipment.
-However, they were almost reluctant to say so as they seemed to feel it was their secret weapon, and didn’t’ want to divulge their advantage to the competition.
+However, they were almost reluctant to say so as they seemed to feel it was their triathlon swim training secret weapon and didn’t want to divulge their advantage to the competition.

 In what ways has the Vasa SwimErg been a valuable investment?